GuanceCloud/datakit/internal/export/doc/en/inputs/opentelemetry.md

 The default log is enabled.
 If you want to turn off log collection, the exporter configuration can be empty: `-Dotel.logs.exporter=none`

-For more major changes in the V2 version, please check the official documentation or [GitHub GuanCe Cloud](https://github.com/GuanceCloud/opentelemetry-java-instrumentation/releases/tag/v2.11.0-guance){:target="_blank"} version notes
+For more major changes in the V2 version, please check the official documentation or [GitHub open-telemetry Cloud](https://github.com/open-telemetry/opentelemetry-java-instrumentation/releases/tag/v2.0.0){:target="_blank"} version notes.

 ## General SDK Configuration {#sdk-configuration}